DitzyKat/DitzyKat/README.md

                                                               !!
 PLEASE READ !!

 <p align="center">Since I'm in a doc now, here is my <a href="https://spamaltpage.straw.page/">RESPONSE</a> to said doc, so I can hopefully clear up everything.</p>
+<p align="center">They responded to my reponse!
+I responded again.
+Feel free to read if you'd like even more clarification, it's on the same page, just scroll down.</p>

 <p align="center"> If me or my girlfriend <a href="https://github.com/scourgesisters">scourgesisters</a> are sitting on someone, we probably don't know, just whisper us and we'll move over!
 We have a lot of people in the sonic area hidden atm, because they kept covering me and refusing to tell me what I'd done to upset them.
 I've also been told that they're lying about me, so if someone tells you something about me, please take it with a grain of salt.
 I'm happy to clear up any misconceptions there might be, as I'm very transparent about my interestes and boundaries. (they are both easily found on my carrd).
 I don't want to cause any issues or drama, I just want to clear this up.</p>